Reminder, our order pick up hours have changed. New hours are Monday through Saturday, 8am to 6pm. (Closed Sundays)

 The purest definition of "100% grass fed beef" is meat from cattle that have never consumed any grains, eating only grass for their entire life.
 This is often referred to as grass finished.
 Our calves are raised on our farm eating only their mother’s milk and grass.
-They are weaned after 8-9 months, and are finished cattle at 24-30 months.
+They are weaned after 8-9 months, and are finished cattle on average around 30 months of age.
 In the warm months, the herds graze hundreds of acres of lush green pastures while in the winter months, the cattle are fed nutrient dense organic hay that we produce throughout the spring and summer.
 We utilize a method called "rotational" or "intensive" grazing.
 It simply means that we move our herds every single day to fresh pasture.
 This is good for both the cattle and fields, as they quickly consume most grasses, while at the same time trampling under some plants and manure for increased organic matter.
 It typically takes about 1 month for a herd to complete the rotation through a certain tract of land, allowing plenty of time for any harmful organisms in the soil to die off before the cattle return and giving the pastures time to become lush and thick with highly nutritious grasses once again.
 We also offer at all times a free choice mix of organic minerals and Redmond Sea Salt.

 Is there a nutritional difference between 100% grass fed beef and the typical commodity beef that is fed grain?